-MUSIC, DANCE, AND CHOREOGRAPHY SOCIETY
+MUSIC.
+DANCE, AND CHOREOGRAPHY SOCIETY

-The dynamic and energetic Music, Dance, and Choreography Society is organized into the following groups: Geetanjali, the Indian Music Society; Orpheus, the Western Music Society; Mridang, the Indian Dance Society; Tanz, the Western Dance Society.
-Miranda House takes pride in the talent of its students, who participate in a number of intra and inter-college events round the year and bring laurels to the college.
-Each year witnesses numerous achievements and accolades for the Music, Dance and Choreography Society, at inter-college events, both in Delhi and at other prestigious institutions across the country.
-In addition, members of the society have the responsibility of presenting the musical/cultural component of several formal college events.
+The Music, Dance, and Choreography Society is organized into the following groups: Geetanjali, the Indian Music Society; Orpheus, the Western Music Society; Mridang, the Indian Dance Society; Tanz, the Western Dance Society.
+Miranda House takes pride in the talent of its students, who participate in a number of intra- and inter-college events round the year and bring laurels to the college.
+Each year witnesses numerous achievements and Society, at inter-college events, both in Delhi and at other prestigious institutions across the country.
+In addition, members of the society present the musical/cultural component of formal college events.